 Identification of landscape typologies, habitat sub-types, and associated hydrologic systems, as well as assessing and scoring certain qualitative parameters for each Town of Erie open space will assist in site-specific management decisions, allowing for management and maintenance to be more cost-effective, while still meeting the community’s needs.
 This includes evaluating existing plant communities and wildlife habitat features as well as understanding how the public is utilizing the area and any impacts that may be evident.
 Landscape typology, in this way, is well suited as a baseline for informing management and maintenance actions.
 Great Ecology will use information gathered during the landscape typology process to develop an Open Space Management Plan for the Town of Erie.

-Biological Assessment, Ecological Design & Planning, River, Stream, and Riparian Restoration,
+Biological Assessment, Ecological Design & Planning, Ecological Design & Restoration, River, Stream, and Riparian Restoration,